-- Apple still relies on a keyword field to decide which keywords to rank your app for.
+- Apple still relies on a keyword field to decide for which keywords to rank your app.

 - The long description is an important ranking factor in the Google Play Store, but keywords used in the long description don’t rank in the Apple App Store.

-- Screenshots only show up in the search results in the Apple App Store and play a major role to convince users to download your app.
+- Screenshots only show up in the search results in the Apple App Store and play a major role in convincing users to download your app.

 - App preview videos autoplay in the App Store search results, in the Google Play store the video appears on top of the app page.

 - Google Play takes backlinks into account in their algorithm.
 Apples does not.